Reilley Rankin

-Reilley Rankin (born April 17, 1979) is an American professional golfer, currently playing on the LPGA Tour.
+Reilley Rankin (born April 17, 1979) is an American professional golfer who played on the LPGA Tour.

-Amateur career
+Early life and amateur career

+In 1979, Rankin was born in Beaufort, South Carolina.
 Rankin was a three-time American Junior Golf Association (AJGA) Rolex All-American from 1995 to 1997.

-She was a three-time All-American at the University of Georgia where she was the Southeastern Conference (SEC) Freshman of the Year in 1997, the NCAA Freshman of the Year in 1998, and the 1997–98 SEC Player of the Year.
+Rankin was a three-time All-American at the University of Georgia where she was the Southeastern Conference (SEC) Freshman of the Year in 1997, the NCAA Freshman of the Year in 1998, and the 1997–98 SEC Player of the Year.
 She won four consecutive collegiate tournaments in 1998, the same year she was a semifinalist at the Women's Western Amateur.
 She was forced to take two years off from competition in 1999 and 2000 after breaking her back but came in 2001 to lead the Georgia to the NCAA Championship title.
 She graduated from Georgia in 2001 with a degree in Child and Family Development.

 Professional career

-Rankin turned professional in July 2001, playing on the Futures Tour.
-She played two tournaments on the Futures Tour in 2001, and then played a full season in 2002 and 2003.
+In July 2001, shortly after graduating from college, Rankin turned professional.
+She played on the Futures Tour.
+She played two tournaments on the Futures Tour in 2001 and then played full seasons in 2002 and 2003.
 In 2003, she won two events which earned fifth place on the Futures Tour money list and full membership on the LPGA Tour for the 2004 season.

-Her best finish to date on the LPGA Tour is a tie for second at the 2007 Mizuno Classic.
+Her best finish on the LPGA Tour is a tie for second at the 2007 Mizuno Classic.
 In 2010, she fell to 139th on the final official LPGA money list, requiring her to return to LPGA qualifying school in order to retain her LPGA playing privileges for 2011.
 She finished in the top 10 at the qualifying tournament.